 A storm more than three years in the making has finally made landfall, and now the rains are pouring down.
 On Tuesday, April 13, THORChain, and its accompanying token RUNE, finally made their debuts.

-No longer an ancient myth or simply a prophecy of a power to come, THORChain had finally arrived, stirring up big excitement among observers who had been waiting roughly three years for the God of Thunder’s arrival.
-More than 50,000 users logged onto the protocol in just a few hours after it debuted, with more coming in the weeks since.
+No longer an ancient myth or simply a prophecy of a power to come, THORChain had finally arrived.
+More than 50,000 users accessed the protocol in the first few hours after it debuted.

-That excitement was likely triggered by what THORChain technical lead Chad Barraford, told CoinDesk on the eve of the protocol’s launch was the fulfillment “of the initial promises of the white paper.”
+That excitement was likely triggered by what technical lead Chad Barraford told CoinDesk on the eve of the protocol’s launch was the fulfillment “of the initial promises of the white paper.”